edsu/inkdroid.org/ehs/ehs.md

 San Fransisco, CA
 01/2013 - 10/2013

-* CoffeeScript and Python development
+* JavaScript and Python development
-* development of the opensource [Annotator] and [Annotator Store] projects
+* development of the open source [Annotator] and [Annotator Store] projects
 * design and implementation of [cross format annotation support] [cross-format-annotation]
 * functional and unit testing support using Selenium, PyTest, Travis-CI and SauceLabs